ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 584640
 ```

-We see the same answers and the two previous appraches, but counting the permuations for 'television' took just 0.006 seconds.
+We see the same answers and the two previous approaches, but counting the permutations for 'television' took just 0.006 seconds.
 Using this awesome new firepower we can fight far more fearsome words.

 ## Challenge: OEIS A190945

-The sequence [A190945](http://oeis.org/A190945) on OEIS counts the permuations of the string with one 'a', two of letter 'b', three of letter 'c', etc., such that adjacent letters are not equal:
+The sequence [A190945](http://oeis.org/A190945) on OEIS counts the permutations of the string with one 'a', two of letter 'b', three of letter 'c', etc., such that adjacent letters are not equal:

 ```
 a               = 1